tomasvivaldi/boon_extension/README.md

 To use the chrome extension as a developer, follow the procedure below:

-1)Download the folder.
+1)Download this github's repository's code in a folder.

-2)Click on google chrome's 3 "."
+2)Click on google chrome's 3 "."s

 3)Go to extensions